Psychotherapy For Helpers

 Have you heard the phrase: don’t set your self on fire to keep someone else warm?

-Well, helpers are susceptible to getting burned.
+Helpers are susceptible to getting drenched and burned.
 More often than not, helpers have an easier time taking care of others than taking care of themselves.

-construction workers, editors, writers, accountants, financial planners, customer service representatives, social justice workers, police officers, fire fighters, librarians, bank tellers, architects, professors, scientists, real estate agents, insurance agents, filmmakers, child care providers, engineers, estheticians, it managers, janitors, life coaches, designers, transportation workers, house cleaners, lawyers, florists, salespeople, EMTs, teachers, team managers, HR professionals and caregivers, to name a few.
+construction workers, editors, writers, accountants, financial planners, customer service representatives, social justice workers, police officers, fire fighters, librarians, bank tellers, architects, professors, scientists, real estate agents, insurance agents, filmmakers, child care providers, engineers, estheticians, it managers, janitors, life coaches, designers, transportation workers, house cleaners, lawyers, florists, salespeople, EMTs, teachers, team managers, HR professionals, tech workers and caregivers, to name a few.

 And as Fred Rogers said: “when I was a boy and I would see scary things in the news, my mother would say to me look for the helpers.
 You will always find people who are helping.”